No booking fees on the app

 London Kings Cross to Cambridge North train travel guide

-Travelling by train from London Kings Cross to Cambridge North is efficient and offers a scenic and comfortable experience.
-With frequent departures from London Kings Cross, you can reach Cambridge North in just 55m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from London Kings Cross to Cambridge North combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London Kings Cross, you can get to Cambridge North in just 59m, making it an ideal and convenient choice for travelling between them.

 Planning and booking